GreenSocs/wave_viewer/README.md

 * An Eclipse CDT (C/C++ development).
 If is not packaged in your distrbution, you can download it from the eclipse [website](https://www.eclipse.org/downloads/packages/).
 Choose **Eclipse IDE for C/C++ Developers**.
+It works with 2019.6 or 2019.9 version.

-* The XEmbedPlugin into your eclipse installation.
+* The **XEmbedPlugin** into your eclipse installation.
 It is available in this [repository](https://github.com/GreenSocs/XEmbedEclipsePlugin).
 You can follow the step in the README to install it.
 This plug-in is optional, see _Using this project without the embedded viewer_ below to use the project without it.

-* Gtkwave program with tcl support and an additional tcl socket support.
+* **Gtkwave** program with tcl support and an additional tcl socket support.
 It is available in this [repository](https://github.com/GreenSocs/gtkwave).
 Follow the step in the README to build and install it.
 This gtkwave install directory must be in your PATH.
 It also possible to use this project without special gtkwave, see _Using this project without custom gtkwave_ below for more information.

+* **gdb-multiarch** debugger.
+It can work with any packaged gdb with aarch64 architecture support: see _Using this project with another gdb_.

 ## Setup